TalEliyahu/awesome-security-newsletters/README.md

 - SecPro - https://security.packt.com/ - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
 No spam.
 No jibber jabber by The SecPro [(@the_secpro)](https://twitter.com/the_secpro).

-- <hi/5> - https://info.securityjourney.com/ - Every week they send you five carefully curated application security articles.
-Plus, they will throw in some fun commentary from Chris Romeo, Security Journey CEO and AppSec expert.
+- <hi/5> - https://info.securityjourney.com/ - Every week they send you five carefully curated application security articles by [(@SecurityJourney)](https://twitter.com/SecurityJourney).

 - IT Security Newsletter - https://blog.cadre.net/it-security-newsletter - Get the latest headlines, summaries, and security news.